 This story was featured in our ELECTricity newsletter in October 2015.
 Sign up to receive more success stories from election offices across the country.
 And how is your election office using technology to run excellent elections?
-Tell us about it at firstname.lastname@example.org -- we'd love to share your story!
+Tell us about it by emailing firstname.lastname@example.org -- we'd love to share your story!

 Chicago is a city of big shoulders, deep-dish pizza, and buildings that scrape the sky.
 Chicago has 1.42 million registered voters and 2,069 Election Day polling places.
 To staff a general election, the Chicago Board of Election Commissioners hires over 14,000 poll workers.